lebpac/lebpac.github.io/programs.md

 sidebar: false
 ---

-Fall/Winter 2023 After-School Programs
+September to December 2023 After-School Programs

 ## Mondays
 Art of Tennis — Mini Tennis
 - Grades 1-3
-- September 25, 2023 to December 18, 2023
-    - no classes October 2, October 9, and November 13, 2023
+- September 25 to December 18 (no class October 2, October 9, or November 13)
 - 3:05 p.m. to 5:00 p.m. in the gym
 - $250 (10 sessions)